aautin189/CSCIWebApps/CODE - homeworks/hw2/REFERENCE - Lab3/README.txt

 (2/24)

 - found a simpler implementation of accordion style on w3schools; applied it to the 'Skills' section of my home page.
 Just nested my existing content inside of that button element.
+- inserted the "Try it Out" code from w3schools into its own html file (for later reference); file name == v2.html
 - updated README file; created like a backlog to track anything I think could be made better or anything that is still left to do

 ++++++++++++++++++++++++++